 Figure 1.
-Eject Model
+PT 1000TM Eject Model

-SERIAL PLATE LOCATION
+SERIAL PLATE LOCATIONS

 You determine the sides of the unit by facing the direction of forward travel.
 The left side is the "streetside" and the right side is the "curbside".
-The figure below shows the locations of the serial plates on the street side of the unit's body and tailgate.
+The figure below shows the locations of the serial plates on the street side of the unit's body and the tailgate.
 See the next page for a description of the information that is on the serial plate.

-Figure 2.
+DETAIL A Figure 2.
 Serial Plate Locations